Trovemaster/TROVE/docs/source/newmolecules.rst

 This will print out the message if the ``verbose`` value is :math:`>5`.
 Next the value of ``direct`` is checked.
 If true then the molecule's equilibrium parameters (defined in a global vector from the input file) are subtracted from the ``src``.
 This is for Z-matrix to TROVE.
 Otherwise, the ``src`` vector is transferred to ``dsrc``.

 After this initial step many different choices of coordinates and transforms are defined.
-From Chapter `Theory <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__ the PF\ :sub:`3` example was defined using
+From :doc:`quickstart` the PF\ :sub:`3` example was defined using
 ::

      dstep            0.01